solidjs/solidhack-submissions/README.md

-# Kick
+# Blitz
-State management for Solid.
+Fast, simple and efficient state management for Solid.

 ## Getting started is easy!
 ```bash